vishnudevramachandra/TMS-TG/README.md

 # TMS-TG
 tms_tg is a python library for analysing electrophysiological (EPhys) data collected in Giese-Schwarz lab.
-The main objective is to perform data collation, processing and analysis of a very large dataset in memory/computation -light manner.
+The main objective is to perform data collation, processing and analysis of very large dataset in memory/computation -light manner.

 ## Features
 <ins>Memory-light</ins> \